auth0/docs/articles/quickstart/spa/_includes/_getting_started.md

-This guide will walk you through setting up authentication and authorization in your ${library} apps with Auth0.
+This guide walks you through setting up authentication and authorization in your ${library} apps with Auth0.

 <%= include('../../../_includes/_new_app') %>